Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: Introduction

-There exist several other related surveys. \cite{Winner2015eng} explains in detail systems for active safety and driver assistance, considering both their structure and their function.
-Their focus is to cover all aspects of driver assistance systems and the chapter about machine vision covers only the most basic concepts of the autonomous vision problem. \cite{Klette2015} provide an overview over vision-based driver assistance systems.
-They describe most aspects of the perception problem at a high level, but do not provide an in-depth review of the state-of-the-art in each task as we pursue in this paper.
-Complementary to our survey, \cite{Zhu2017TITS} provide an overview of environment perception for intelligent vehicles, focusing on lane detection, traffic sign/light recognition as well as vehicle tracking.
-In contrast, our goal is to bridge the gap between the robotics, intelligent vehicles, photogrammetry and computer vision communities by providing an extensive overview and comparison which includes works from all fields.
+In this survey, we focus on perception for autonomous vehicles.
+In particular, we discuss the perception-related modules of the modular pipeline as well as end-to-end learning-based approaches.
+Other aspects of the self-driving problem are discussed in related surveys: For example, \citet{Winner2015eng} put emphasis on driver assistance systems, considering both their structure and their function.
+Similarly, \citet{Klette2015} provides an overview of vision-based driver assistance systems.
+They describe most aspects of the perception problem at a high level but do not provide an in-depth review of the state of the art in each task as we pursue in this survey.
+Complementary to our work, \citet{Zhu2017TITS} provide an overview of environment perception for intelligent vehicles, focusing on lane detection, traffic sign/light recognition as well as vehicle tracking.
+In contrast, our goal is to bridge the gap between the robotics, intelligent vehicles, and computer vision communities by providing an extensive overview and comparison, including works from all three fields.